Seroprevalence of Hepatitis B Virus Infection among the Tribal Population of Attapady, Kerala, IndiaCorrespondence Address :

 Introduction: Hepatitis B Virus (HBV) infection remains a significant global health concern that may cause acute or chronic hepatitis.
 Chronically infected patients are at risk for cirrhosis and hepatocellular carcinoma.
 The disease causes a problem in the tribal communities.
 There are lack of studies on the prevalence of HBV among the tribal population.

 Aim: To assess the seroprevalence of HBV infection among the tribal population of Attapady, Kerala.

 Results: The seroprevalence of HBsAg was 10.4%.
 HBeAg was detected in 7.1% of HBsAg positive patients.
-21.2% had protective anti-HBs titer.
+A 21.2% had protective anti-HBs titre.
 Anti-HBe was detected in five patients.
 Anti-HBc total and anti-HBc IgM were positive for 26.7% and 2.6%, respectively.
-Anti-HBc IgM alone and isolated anti-HBc were detected in 1.5% and 5.9 %, respectively.
+Anti-HBc IgM alone and isolated anti-HBc were detected in 1.5% and 5.9%, respectively.
 Anti-HBs and anti-HBc total both became positive in 8.6% cases.

 Enzyme linked immunosorbent assay, Hepatitis B surface antigen, Serology

 Date of Peer Review: Feb 03, 2021

 Date of Acceptance: Mar 25, 2021